SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

   2. A user prioritizing video over audio while playing an interactive game.

   3. User's foreground application should receive priority over background tasks.
-For eg., a user is typing in a document while playing a media in the background within the same session.
+For example, a user is typing in a document while playing a media in the background within the same session.

 ## Mixed Traffic {#mixed-traffic}